INTRACEREBRAL HEMORRHAGE

 Blood pressure management in the acute stage

-- the 1st line IV drugs are:
+- the 1st line of IV drugs:

 - urapidil (EBRANTIL)